keyadobriyal/keyadobriyal/README.md

 ## Hi there 👋

 # I'm Keya Dobriyal 👩‍💻
-## 👉 Transforming data into meaningful experiences with precise analysis and thoughtful visualization.
+## 👉 Transforming data into meaningful experiences with precise analysis, prediction and thoughtful visualization.
 I’m a data enthusiast passionate about turning raw data into meaningful insights.
 I enjoy exploring datasets, applying machine learning, and building visualizations that make data accessible.
 I’m passionate about building **clean and meaningful experiences through thoughtful code and quiet design**.

 ---